+Dr Mohamed Fairooz bin Abdul Khir Chairman

 Assoc.
-Prof. Dr Mohamed Fairooz bin Abdul Khir (Appointed as Chairman on 1 July 2021) Chairman Assoc.
-Prof. Dr Zulkifli bin Hasan Member Dr Wan Marhaini Binti Wan Ahmad Member Dr Zaharuddin Bin Abdul Rahman (Appointed on 1 July 2021) Member Prof Dr Zurina Binti Shafii (Appointed on 1 July 2021) Member Dr Yusri bin Mohamad (Retired on 30 June 2021) Member Assoc.
-Prof. Dr Md Khalil bin Ruslan (Retired on 30 June 2021) Member
+Prof. Dr Zulkifli bin Hasan Member

+Dr Wan Marhaini Binti Wan Ahmad Member

+Dr Zaharuddin Bin Abdul Rahman Member

+Prof Dr Zurina Binti Shafii Member

 The Shariah Committee is entrusted by the Board to ensure that the Company's operations and products offered are in accordance with the Shariah.
 All matters which require Shariah Committee's opinion and decisions are deliberated at the Shariah Committee's meetings with the attendance of the Management and the representatives from the Shariah Department.
 Thereon, the said matters are brought to the attention of the Board for an informed decision making.